Chaplet of the Seven Sorrows: Meditation methods

 Lord Jesus, we now implore, both for the present and for the hour of our death, the intercession of the most Blessed Virgin Mary, Thy Mother, whose holy soul was pierced at the time of Thy passion by a sword of grief.
 Grant us this favor, O Saviour of the world, Who liveth and reigneth with the Father and the Holy Ghost, forever and ever.
 Amen.

-Mother of the Word
+Our Lady of Kibeho

-On July 2, 2001, the Holy See released a declaration by Augustin Misago, Bishop of Gikongoro, on Marian apparitions that took place in 1981-83 in Kibeho, Rwanda indicating that they were “worthy of belief”.
-The visionaries, three local schoolgirls, reported seeing the Virgin Mary who identified herself to them as Nyina wa Jambo (Kinyarwanda for “Mother of the Word”).
-Mary instructed the third seer, Marie-Claire Mukangango, to spread the devotion of the Seven Sorrows Rosary.
+Between 1981 and 1989, in Kibeho, Rwanda, three local schoolgirls reported seeing the Virgin Mary who identified herself to them as Nyina wa Jambo (Kinyarwanda for “Mother of the Word”).

+On March 6, 1982, according to Marie-Claire Mukangango, one of the three approved visionaries, the Virgin Mary taught her the Rosary of the Seven Sorrows and entrusted her with the mission to spread it throughout the world.
+All the apparitions to Marie Claire included the recitation and meditation of the Rosary of the Seven Sorrows.
+After research, the Church investigation commissions have not found any evidence that Marie Claire knew this rosary before the beginning of the apparitions.

+Marie Claire also reported that the Virgin Mary gave her revelations about the Rosary of the Seven Sorrows and explained to her the graces associated with it.
+On May 31, 1982, Marie Claire said that the Virgin Mary promised that anyone who recites the Rosary of the Seven Sorrows while meditating would find "the strength to repent", along with other graces.
 Mukangango quoted the Virgin as saying:

 “One must meditate on the Passion of Jesus, and on the deep sorrows of His Mother.
-One must recite the Rosary every day, and also the Rosary of the Seven Sorrows of Mary, to obtain the favour of repentance.”
+One must recite the Rosary every day, and also the Rosary of the Seven Sorrows of Mary, to obtain the favour of repentance.”The other graces associated with the recitation of Rosary of the Seven Sorrows are sometimes summarized as follows: